ADD-Faun/rpsTest/README.md

       - Function with the largest signature take 2 arguments, while the median is 0.
       - Largest function has 14 statements in it, while the median is 2.5.
       - The most complex function has a cyclomatic complexity value of 9 while the median is 1.
+      - 31 warnings of "is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."

 ### Unfixed Bugs

   - Uncaught (in promise) DOMException: play() failed because the user didn't interact with the document first.
   - Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received.

+## Deployment

+Rock Paper scissors.
+Lizard Spock? was deployed using github pages.

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigated to the Settings tab
+  - Navigated to the pages section under Code and automation
+  - Source chosen was deploy from branch
+  - Main branch was chosen and saved, page refreshed with a working link to indicate the successful deployment.

+The live link can be found here - https://add-faun.github.io/rpsTest/

 **Anything more?**